open-telemetry/opentelemetry-specification/specification/sampling-api.md

 For instance, its value should be `1 / samplingProbability` for a ProbabilitySampler, or `observedQps / targetQps` for a `RateLimitingSampler`.
 With a sampling probability of `0.01`, `COUNT(spans) WHERE service=foo` will return `49*100=4900` rather than the unweighted value `49` and `sum(request_count{service=foo})` will return an exact number like `4930`.

+This value should be passed along on the wire between different OpenTelemetry-using applications as part of the trace header, along with the `recorded` bit that `IsSampled()` might influence.

 ### GetAttributes

 Return attributes to be attached to the `Span`.
 These attributes should be added